 Visual inspection after application of acetic acid (VIA) Ė VIA as a screening test for cervical cancer

-Visual inspection after application of acetic acid (VIA) involves naked-eye examination of the uterine cervix with appropriate illumination after application of freshly prepared 3Ė5% acetic acid.
-The interpretation of the test is based on the detection of a well-defined dense acetowhite area on the transformation zone of the cervix 1 minute after application of acetic acid.
-VIA is a screening test that aims to detect precursor lesions of cervical cancer and early cervical cancers in apparently normal and asymptomatic women.
-The test is most suitable for women aged 30Ė49 years, because most of the high-grade precancers of the cervix are detected in this age range and the test sensitivity decreases in postmenopausal women.
-The test is suitable for screening women living with HIV, in whom screening should start at an earlier age.
+Visual inspection after application of acetic acid (VIA) involves naked-eye examination of the uterine cervix with appropriate illumination after application of freshly prepared 3%Ė5% acetic acid.
+The interpretation of the test is based on the detection of a well-defined dense acetowhite area on the transformation zone of the cervix one minute after application of acetic acid.
+VIA is a screening test that aims to detect cervical pre-cancers and early cervical cancers in apparently normal and asymptomatic women.
+The test is most suitable for women aged 30Ė49 years, because most of the high-grade precancers of the cervix are detected in this age range.
+The test sensitivity of VIA (the capability of the test to correctly detect the precancers and cancers) decreases in postmenopausal women.
+The test is suitable for screening women living with HIV, in whom screening should start at 25 years of age.

-Following the recommendation of the World Health Organization (published in 2013), VIA is widely used as a screening test in several low- and middle-income countries, both in programmes supported by the government and in opportunistic settings.
-Nurses, midwives, and general practitioners generally perform the test in primary health-care settings.
+VIA is widely used as a screening test in several low- and middle-income countries, especially in Africa and Asia.
+VIA will be useful as a triage test of HPV positive women even when HPV primary screening becomes widely available.
+Nurses, midwives, and general practitioners can perform the test in primary health-care settings.

 The next section describes the advantages of VIA.